discordjs/guide/guide/popular-topics/embeds.md

 If you have been around on Discord for a bit, chances are you have seen these special messages, often sent by bots.
 They can have a colored border, embedded images, text fields, and other fancy properties.

-In the following section we will explain how to compose an embed, send it, and what you need to be aware of while doing so.
+In the following section, we will explain how to compose an embed, send it, and what you need to be aware of while doing so.

 ## Embed preview